Elminsterxld/instagram-list/README.md

 # instagram-list

-# İnstagram Follower- Following List
+#  Instagram Followers - Follow List and comparison

 ## How is it working